SamLinoFinnegan/CI-CD/README.md

 I encountered some challenges during this project.
 Initially, I had trouble getting pytest to work, but I resolved it by installing pytest.
 I also struggled with the workflow logic.
 By default, several actions run simultaneously, but I only wanted to update the files on the server if the tests passed.
 To achieve this, I used 'needs: run-tests' in my deploy action.

-The most significant problem I faced was connecting to the Digital Ocean server.
-Although I had it working at one point, I eventually lost connection and couldn't figure out why.
-After trying several solutions, I ended up starting over with a new droplet and a new SSH key.
-While not the most elegant solution, it did resolve the issue.
+The most significant problem I faced was connecting to the Digital Ocean server